openjs-foundation/cross-project-council/IP_POLICY_GUIDANCE.md

 ### 4. Adopting the DCO or a CLA

-Each project much adopt either the [Developer Certificate of Origin (DCO)][DCO] or Contributor License Agreement (CLA).
+Each project much adopt either the [Developer Certificate of Origin (DCO)][DCO] or a Contributor License Agreement (CLA).

 The Board has pre-approved an [Individual CLA (ICLA)][ICLA] and a [Corporate CLA (CCLA)][CCLA]